fathimathjazeera/Communify-server/README.md

 # Communify - Backend
-Full-stack social networking platform.
+Social networking platform.
 It encompasses server-side logic and APIs, managing user interactions, posts, comments, and communities.
 It ensures seamless communication between the frontend and the database, driving the core functionality of the platform.
 ## Features
 - **Registration and Login:**
   - Users can create an account through a registration process.